cyberbotics/webots-doc/robotis-op2/walking-parameters.md

 %end

-`Swing right left` is the left and right Swaying of DARwIn-OP's body during walking.
+`Swing right left` is the left and right swaying of the body during walking.
 Unit is in millimeter.

 %figure "Walking: swing right left parameter"